Travel.State.Gov > Intercountry Adoption > Country Information > Lebanon Intercountry Adoption Information

 Visit our website for Travel to High-Risk Areas.

 Border with Israel

-There have been sporadic rocket attacks from southern Lebanon into Israel in connection with the violence between Israel and Hizballah.
+There have been sporadic rocket attacks from southern Lebanon into Israel in connection with the violence between Israel and Hizballah: the last reported incident was in 2014.
 The U.S. Embassy urges U.S. citizens to avoid this border area.

 The U.S. Embassy urges U.S. citizens to avoid travel to refugee settlements, where violence has resulted in shootings and explosions.